Dev7ex/MultiWorld/README.md

         already-enabled: '%prefix% §7The world whitelist §b%world_name% §7is already activated!'
         successfully-enabled: '%prefix% §7You have activated the whitelist in the world §b%world_name% §7!'
       remove:
-        already-removed: '%prefix% §7The player %player_name% §7is §not §7on the whitelist!'
+        already-removed: '%prefix% §7The player %player_name% §7is §cnot §7on the whitelist!'
         successfully-removed: '%prefix% §7You have %player_name% §7removed from the §b%world_name% §7whitelist'
 ```